fleks-no/histoslider/README.md

 * `d3-format`
 * `d3-scale`

-Then, to install, either
+Then, to install,

-`npm install histoslider --save`

-or

-`yarn add histoslider`
+`yarn add @finnssmith/histoslider`

 Yay, glad we got that out of the way.